lb42/BVH/README.md

 # Annotations

-In order to test a demo, get demo.zip in subdirectiry demo, Unzip it somewhere.
+In order to test a demo, get demo.zip in sub-directiry Demo, Unzip it somewhere.

 Now in oxygen, import the scenario as follows :